SASAqS medals

 Medal award criteria

-Not all awardees need be SASAqS members.
-This would be open to the Awards Committee's discretion but should be guided by the fact that the awardee should have contributed to Southern African Ecosystems and/or have had some involvement with the Society.
-The award for a major work need not have been peer reviewed in an international journal as the "work" is not always of a research nature.
-There was no period of exclusion before a piece of work that had been motivated for an award, but which had been turned down, could be resubmitted for an award.
-The Awards Committee does not have the power to either upgrade or downgrade a nomination in terms of the medal to be awarded.
-This would have to be referred back to the proposer with a recommendation to resubmit in the appropriate category.
-Generally it was agreed that the Awards Committee should be allowed to act in the spirit of the Society on the strengths and merits of each motivation.
-The secret ballot process for voting on nominations by awards committee members is as follows.
-Members of the committee will receive nominations from the Awards Committee Secretary with a form to simply mark acceptance or rejection of the proposed medal.
-The member places the completed form in an unmarked envelope, puts this into a second envelope and posts it to the Secretary who collates all unmarked envelopes and sends them to the Awards Committee Chairman.
+The Standing Committee on Awards met in 1999 and clarified some uncertainties in the constitutional wording.
+Not all awardees need be SASAqS members; this is at the Awards Committee’s discretion, but should be guided by the awardee having contributed to southern African ecosystems and/or having had some involvement with the society.
+The award for a major work need not have been peer reviewed in an international journal, as the work is not always of a research nature.
+There is no period of exclusion before a piece of work that was motivated for an award but turned down may be resubmitted.
+The Awards Committee does not have the power to upgrade or downgrade a nomination in terms of the medal to be awarded; this must be referred back to the proposer with a recommendation to resubmit in the appropriate category.
+Generally it was agreed that the committee should act in the spirit of the society on the strengths and merits of each motivation.
+Voting is by secret ballot: members receive nominations from the Awards Committee Secretary with a form to mark acceptance or rejection; the completed form is placed in an unmarked envelope inside a second envelope and posted to the Secretary, who collates the unmarked envelopes and forwards them to the Awards Committee Chairman.